cburnette/hiarc/README.md

 * **Classifications** - To make things even easier, Hiarc provides classifications which can be applied to files or collections.
 A classification can specify retention policies that should be applied to a specific file, or to any file that ever becomes a member of a designated collection.
 Even if the file is later removed from the collection the classification remains.
 Classifications can be explicitly removed, but any retention policies applied will remain.

+## Sounds Awesome!
+How do I get this thing running?
 ### Settings

 Use the following environment variables to configure Hiarc: